efornara/jbit/doc/jbdoc/intro.md

 or generate images with it, and this version does not include the demos.
 However, it might be the only version that works with your phone.
 In the past, I have tested it on a real Nokia 3410 and it worked.

-### JBitGameKit

-A custom version of JBit including a pre-made tileset was once available and is sometimes referenced in the documentation.
-At the moment, it is not available; a newer (and incompatible) version is planned for the near future.

 ## Documents